 To be eligible for ketamine treatment, you must be evaluated by a medical practitioner and not have any contraindications to this therapy, including any medical or other psychiatric illnesses that suggest this treatment might be unsafe.
 Conditions that may make you ineligible for ketamine treatment include, but are not limited to: a history of psychosis (e.g. hallucinations), mania, untreated hypertension, heart disease or stroke, and seizures.
 Similarly, severe liver disease, untreated thyroid disorders, or other medical conditions may require management prior to ketamine treatment.

-At Numinus, ketamine treatment is only available to individuals between the ages of 14 and 65 in Quebec, Ontario, and British Columbia.
+At Numinus, ketamine treatment is only available to individuals 14 and older in Arizona and Utah.

 If you believe you may be eligible for ketamine treatment and would like to proceed, contact us at 1-833-NUMINUS (686-4687) or book a call.